MauriceBrg/aws-blog.de-projects/sam-dash-s3-explorer-alpha/README.md

 An explanation of the Basic Auth setup is available here: [Adding Basic Authentication to the Serverless Dash App](https://www.tecracer.com/blog/2024/03/adding-basic-authentication-to-the-serverless-dash-app.html)

-A blog post explaining this app can be found here: tbc.
+A blog post explaining this app can be found here: [Build a Serverless S3 Explorer with Dash](https://www.tecracer.com/blog/2024/04/build-a-serverless-s3-explorer-with-dash.html)

 # Code